Estuary

 Integrate.io - ETL Tool

-Integrate.io is more of a general-purpose cloud-based integration platform, not just for analytics but for operational integration as well.
-While it can update data as frequently as 60 seconds, it is also batch-based.
-It was founded in 2012 and while it is cloud-native, it provisions dedicated resources for each account.
+Integrate.io is a general-purpose cloud-based integration platform for analytics and operational integration.
+It can update data as frequently as 60 seconds and is also batch-based.
+It was founded in 2012, and while it is cloud-native, it provisions dedicated resources for each account.

 Pros

-• Connectivity: Supports a broad range of data sources and targets, including databases, cloud services, and SaaS applications for different use cases.
+• Connectivity: Supports various data sources and targets, including databases, cloud services, and SaaS applications for different use cases.

 • Batch and Real-time Processing: Supports both batch and Real-time data processing, providing flexibility depending on the specific requirements of your data pipelines.